oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-10-10.md

     1. [Issue #231](https://github.com/oasis-tcs/sarif-spec/issues/231): "Section on external files should go ahead and list all the properties that are externalizable"

         I made this change as part of [#235](https://github.com/oasis-tcs/sarif-spec/issues/235).

+    1. [Issue #255](https://github.com/oasis-tcs/sarif-spec/issues/255): "State that sarifLog.version and externalizedProperty.version refer to the spec version"

+        This replaces #254.